 - Provide two sets of Zoning Approval (from step 1) with the location of the deck highlighted to the Building Plan Intake Counter.

-- Provide two sets of plans on 11" x 17" (minimum) paper drawn to a scale of ¼" = 1’ with a framing plan (view from above), showing all Joists sizes and spacing elevations (front and side views), cross sections, all typical connection details, and stair and guardrail details.
+- Provide two sets of plans on 11" x 17" (minimum) paper drawn to a scale of ¼" = 1’ with a framing plan (view from above), showing all Joists sizes and spacing, beam sizes and spans, elevations (front and side views), cross sections, all typical connection details, and stair and guardrail details.

 - No plans are required when you choose to use our Typical Residential Deck Design.
 (You may not use the Typical Residential Deck Design for customized decks.)